mcharper/nextlify/content/skillset.md

 I build web applications using React, TypeScript, C# and ASP.Net Core and other related technologies.

-I use TFS currently for story and ticket management but have also used JIRA and Target Process.
+I've been using Shortcut recently for story and ticket management but have also used TFS, JIRA and Target Process.
 All the projects I have worked on in recent years have taken an agile / scrum approach in one form or another.
 Clients usually already have an approach which works for them.

 Regarding techniques, I try to apply SOLID principles where appropriate.
 I understand Object Oriented Design of course but other paradigms are also finding a place, particularly Functional Programming, and I am open to these.